vectorgrp/XCPlite/README.md

 - If A2L generation and upload is disabled, use CANape address update with Linker Map Type ELF extended for a.out format or PDB for .exe
 - Linux Compile with -O2, Link with -pthread
 - 64 bit version needs all objects within one 4 GByte data segment
+- Enable XL-API on command line: C_Demo -v3 -addr 172.31.31.1 -port 5555

 ## Version History

 Version 5:
-C and C++ Demo code seperated
+- C and C++ Demo code seperated
-UDP or TCP support for sockets, UDP support for XL-API (Vector VN56xx Ethernet Interfaces) XL-API DLLs not included, download from Vector Website required Refactoring to reduce and clarify dependencies, platform.c and xcpAppl.c Improved cmake support
+- UDP or TCP support for sockets, UDP support for XL-API (Vector VN56xx Ethernet Interfaces)
+- XL-API DLLs not included, download from Vector Website required
+- Refactoring to reduce and clarify dependencies, platform.c and xcpAppl.c
+- Improved cmake support
-XCP server implementation as a C++ class
+- XCP server implementation as a C++ class
-Improved runtime type generation for A2L generator when compiled as C++
+- Improved runtime type generation for A2L generator when compiled as C++

 Version 4:

 - Refactoring to minimize dependencies
 - All dependencies to UDP socket library in platform.h/.c
 - Support for Vector XL-API removed